gulrak/filesystem/README.md

 int compare(basic_string_view<value_type> s) const;
 ```

-These are not implemented, as there is no `std::basic_string_view` available in
+These are not implemented under C++11 and C++14, as there is no
-C++11 and I did want to keep this implementation self-contained and not
+`std::basic_string_view` available and I did want to keep this
-write a full C++17-upgrade for C++11.
+implementation self-contained and not write a full C++17-upgrade for
+C++11/14.
+Starting with v1.1.0 these are supported when compiling
+ghc::filesystem under C++17.

 ### Differences in API